 This course will explore the theology and practice of Christian evangelism and discipleship.
-Emphasis will be given to narrative approach to evanglelism and the practices of discipleship that form people into God's narrative for the world in Jesus Christ.
-This course is normally offered in the spring semester.
+Emphasis will be given to narrative approach to evangelism and the practices of discipleship that form people into God's narrative for the world in Jesus Christ.
+This course is normally offered every semester.